Suhani0129/personalised-recommendation-system/README.md

 To run the project locally:
 -> Create a MySQL database named `Ecommerce`
 -> Create a file named `application.properties` in `src/main/resources/`
--> Add your database configuration in the file as shown below:
+-> Add your database configuration in the application.properties file as shown below:

 spring.datasource.url=jdbc:mysql://localhost:3306/ecommerce
 spring.datasource.username=your-username